 CONCLUSIONS: This study confirms that the benefits of ETS are maintained long-term.
 Although CS is the main cause for discontent postoperatively, it is still preferred over the distress experienced from palmar or axillary hyperhidrosis and QOL is increased despite CS.

 Horslen, Leah C; Wilshire, Candice L; Louie, Brian E; and Vallières, Eric, "Long-Term Impact of Endoscopic Thoracic Sympathectomy for Primary Palmar Hyperhidrosis."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 213.